digravinaloris/Jello-Bello-discord-bot/README.md

 ## Companion Android App

 Built with Kotlin + Jetpack Compose, connecting to the bot's REST API to let server admins moderate, check stats, and manage configuration from their phone.
 Each server gets its own API key via `/config apikey`.

 ---

+## Known Issues

+- **`/play` crashes (FFmpeg segfault)** — music playback can currently crash with a segfault on Render's infrastructure under some conditions.
+Under active investigation; if `/play` stops responding, `/skip` or `/stop` and try again.

+---

+## Support

+Found a bug or have a feature request?
+Open an [issue on GitHub](https://github.com/digravinaloris/dc-bot/issues).

+---

+## License

+All rights reserved.
+This project's source code is not currently licensed for reuse or redistribution.

+---